SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 While Statement
 ~~~~~~~~~~~~~~~

-While statements allow a block of code to be executed zero or more times,
+While statements allow a block of code to be executed repeatedly,
 as long as a condition remains true.

 A while statement has the following general form: